AhmadFayyas/HandySpec/README.md

 ## Author

-Ahmad Fayyas, ahmadf91@programmer.net
+Ahmad Fayyas, ahmadfayyas101@gmail.com

 ## License

 HandySpec is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE file](https://github.com/AhmadFayyas/HandySpec/blob/master/LICENSE) for more info.